7+ Safest Cookware Brands & Materials (2023)

 Aluminum cookware is a popular option because it’s relatively inexpensive.
 Anodized aluminum will set you back only about $100 for a complete set, so aluminum is still one of the more affordable options out there.

-Cons of aluminum:
+Cons of Aluminum:

 Acidic foods in particular increase leaching.
-The amount of leaching has been found to be minimal and well under the tolerable level, but it is still a contribution to your heavy metal intake.
+The amount of leaching has been found to be minimal and well under the tolerable level, but it is still a contribution to your overall metal intake.